 Who are they?

 Each of our teachers at BKC is different, but all are educated, qualified, and have a desire to experience life in Russia.
-Among them are newly minted teachers alongside seasoned veterans, Brits alongside Kiwis, Americans alongside Continental Europeans and Russians.
+Among them are newly minted teachers alongside seasoned veterans from almost all over the World!
 Many have been with us for several years, while others simply treat it as a “gap year”.
 Some of them show up with not much more than their backpacks, others come with their household goods!
 BKC has a high rate of return teachers.

 Our teachers usually hold a university degree in some sphere.
 This could be in humanitarian studies, physical sciences, law, etc. The important thing is that they have a level of linguistic competence required to complete higher education, and have a requisite store of general knowledge necessary to be a credible teacher.